secure-software-engineering/boomerang/README.md

-A new and more efficient version of Boomweng can be found [here](https://github.com/CROSSINGTUD/WPDS).
+A new and more efficient version of Boomerang can be found [here](https://github.com/CROSSINGTUD/WPDS).

 # Boomerang